RoverWire/codeigniter-atom/README.md

 [![apm](https://img.shields.io/apm/dm/codeigniter-utilities.svg?style=flat-square)](https://atom.io/packages/codeigniter-utilities)

 # Codeigniter Snippets for Atom
-This is an Atom version of my "Codeigniter Utilities" package that I made for Sublime Text.
+This is an Atom version of my "[Codeigniter Utilities][sublime_package]" package that I made for Sublime Text.
 All the triggers begin with "ci" to avoid conflicts with other snippets.

+Check the [wiki documentation][wiki]

 # 0.1.0 - First Release
 - Completed Libraries: